yuval-a/ZOE/README.md

 to recreate itself and its children.
 This is usefull when making changes to the data context, in a way that would affect the actual child elements, and reflecting those changes.

 Calling `refresh` - will only affect the text content of the element and its children, and will not rebuild the elements.
 So if there are changes to variable values that were used in the `content` property of elements in the template - the text content will "refresh" with their new values.

+**NEW IN VERSION 0.2**: The `refresh` method now also refreshes the values of `value` attributes of elements - this means that calling refresh will re-resolve data parameters used in both `content` properties (where the element's inner textual content is determined) - like before - *and also* re-resolve data parameters used for the `value` attribute of input elements.

 Let's update our app to enable users to delete items from the list:
 We'll add a `click` event for the `Delete` button: